How License Points and Tickets Affect Your Car Insurance Rates

 • Passing a school bus: 5 points

-If you reach the suspension threshold — such as 12 points in 12 months — your license can be suspended or revoked.
-Learn more about the process and costs in our guide to car insurance after license suspension.
+If you reach the suspension threshold — such as 12 points in 12 months in many states — your license can be suspended or revoked.
+Learn about the full consequences in our guide to car insurance after license suspension.

 Insurance Points